- Front End Developer Salary-How much to expect?

 The web is a rapidly evolving universe.
 Everything that we use in our day-to-day lives has moved to the web.
 With this upsurge in technology, the demand for front end developers is also rising.
 Front end development is an evergreen career path and won’t be fading soon.
 So if you are planning to give direction to your career, front end development is a good choice to have a stable income.

-Salaries vary widely by skills, experience, and company.
+Ans: Salaries vary widely by skills, experience, and company.
 And if you are learning high-in-demand technologies, you can easily get an above-average package.
-Further, considering the perks that go with front end development, we can safely claim that they are paid well.
+Further, considering the perks that go with front-end development, we can safely claim that they are paid well.

-Being involved in a more technically complex role, back end developers can expect an average salary higher than that of front end developers.
-However, both the roles can expect a good amount of negotiation depending upon the skills.
+Ans: Being involved in a more technically complex role, back-end developers can expect an average salary higher than that of front-end developers.
+However, both roles can expect a good amount of negotiation depending upon the skills.

-Which is the harder front end or backend?
+Q.3: Which is the harder Frontend or the Backend?

-There’s a general perception that the front end is easier than the back-end.
+Ans: There’s a general perception that the front end is easier than the back end.
 This might be true on a beginner level.
 In reality, however, mastering either of these two requires a lot of hard work and patience.

 Web use is increasing around the world and the front end is where humans interact with the web.
 The world has moved from statically typed web pages to dynamically generated web pages.
 Dynamic web pages are further expected to move towards decentralization.
 Thus, no, the front end is not dying but is certainly changing direction.